Skip to main content

 • Staying online 24/7 will greatly affect the node’s quality and rewards.

-2. Setting Up the Fortytwo Relay Node
+1. Installing the Relay Node

 1